semrush/intergalactic/website/docs/components/input-number/input-number.md

 @## Alternative view

 In cases when you need to show steppers as buttons with `Plus` and `Minus` icons, you can use the alternative view of this component.
-See the example [in the Code tab](/components/input-number/input-number-code/#a22257).
+See the example [in the Example tab](/components/input-number/input-number-code/#a22257).

 ![Alternative view](static/alternative.png)